 We are grateful to the Institute of Maths and its Applications and the HE STEM programme for their support.

 Mathematics and magic may seem a strange combination, but many of the most powerful magical effects performed today have a mathematical basis.
 Maths is also the secret behind the technologies we use, the products we buy and the jobs we do.
-Written jointly by our Mathematics Fellow Matt Parker and Professor of Computer Science Peter McOwan, the Manual gives young mathematicians the chance to be creative, finding new ways to solve problems and discovering the key to the perfect magic trick.
+Written jointly by our former Mathematics Fellow Matt Parker and the late Professor of Computer Science Peter McOwan, the Manual gives young mathematicians the chance to be creative, finding new ways to solve problems and discovering the key to the perfect magic trick.
 Along the journey they will also uncover the skills of a good mathematician, one with the useful employment skills you get from being good at mathematics.